GamesCreed

 The Exorcist; Legion, PSVR2, Review, Gameplay, Screenshot, GamesCreed

-As you finish each chapter, there are documents and recordings on your desk to analyze and listen to, all of them pertaining to the case at hand.
-As expected, the cryptic messaging of each note lends itself to uncomfortable doubt while the recordings and sounds are extremely unsettling on their own.
+As you finish each chapter, there are documents and recordings on your desk to analyze and listen to, all of them about the case at hand.
+As expected, the cryptic messaging of each note lends itself to uncomfortable doubt, while the recordings and sounds are extremely unsettling on their own.
 Every little detail is perfectly designed to leave you in a state of disrepair.
-It is done so at such a trickle-down pace that as you reach the end of its two-hour journey it will leave you clamoring to be free from the horrors vividly shown on screen.
+It is done so at such a trickle-down pace that as you reach the end of its two-hour journey,y it will leave you clamoring to be free from the horrors vividly shown on screen.

-The liberty provided with having each chapter not be confined to only a house, or a city, is that they take advantage of this to the fullest.
-Exploring different places across the globe, which while contained, gives a sense of flexibility and uneasiness as each place is so estranged from the last.
+The liberty provided by having each chapter not be confined to only a house or a city is that they take advantage of this to the fullest.
+Exploring different places across the globe, which, while contained, gives a sense of flexibility and uneasiness as each place is so estranged from the last.
 This also clearly feels like a completely new level to uncover what more sinister clues lurk about each time.

 Detractors of horror entertainment condemn video games such as The Exorcist: Legion as celebrating the devil.
 It is understandable to fear the unknown, but when rendered with so much care as is the case here, it is worth considering giving in to curiosity and trying one of the scariest PSVR2 experiences to date.
 Maybe banishing demons was always your calling.